 Yes, examples of covered services before the deductible is met include: in-network preventive medical services and certain preventive prescription drugs.
-See a list of preventive medical services.
+A list of preventive medical services covered at 100% is available at Healthcare.gov (https://www.healthcare.gov/coverage/preventive-care-benefits/).
 See question 55 for more information about preventive prescription drugs.

-No, the amount you pay for medical claims submitted to your health plan and prescription drug claims submitted to the Pharmacy Benefit Manager (PBM), which is currently Navitus Health Solutions, LLC, both count towards a single deductible.
+No, the amount you pay for medical claims submitted to your health plan and prescription drug claims submitted to the Pharmacy Benefit Manager (PBM), both count towards a single deductible.

 Your health plan and the PBM, share your claims data in order to account for all the costs you pay.
 The combined amount is applied to your deductible.
 However, be aware that claims processing for prescription drugs is nearly instantaneous when you receive your prescriptions, but medical claims processing takes more time.
 As such, there may be times when you have actually met your deductible but your health plan and the PBM are not aware of it.
 Retroactive adjustments and refunds for costs you paid after reaching your deductible will occur.

 No, you only have to incur the claims.
 You are still responsible for payment, but your deductible is considered to be met once you receive the service and it is billed to the health plan.